kubewarden/docs/docs/introduction.md

 ## Documentation

-A description of what is documented can be found at the [documentation architecture](./info-arch/ia.md) page.
+A description of what is documented, and who it is for, can be found at the [documentation architecture](./info-arch/ia.md) page.